 Enhance your Borderlands 3 livestream experience with the highly interactive ECHOcast Extension on Twitch.

-If you've ever popped into a Borderlands 3 Twitch stream—perhaps over on the official Borderlands Twitch channel—you've probably seen the Borderlands 3 ECHOcast Extension in action.
+If you've ever popped into a Borderlands 3 Twitch stream, you've probably seen the Borderlands 3 ECHOcast Extension in action.
 This nifty overlay, featuring glorious pixel art animations of Claptrap, Marcus, and your favorite Vault Hunters, was built from the ground up to offer unprecedented levels of interaction between livestreamers and their viewers.
 Whether you're a broadcaster or an audience member on Twitch, the Borderlands 3 ECHOcast Extension can directly benefit you via easily accessible information, surprising in-game events, and even a chance for viewers to score in-game loot.
 For anyone not yet familiar with how the ECHOcast Extension works, no worries—we're here to help.

 If you're watching someone stream Borderlands 3 with ECHOcast enabled, you can start enjoying its many features within moments.
 To make sure you're reaping in-game rewards—more on those in a bit—you'll want to link your SHiFT and Twitch accounts ASAP.
 SHiFT accounts and Twitch accounts are free.
 Here's the step-by-step: